FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

    - Themes, Customize, Widgets, and Menus
 - **Plugins**

+???

+If not mentioned yet, point out the customizer.

 ---
 class: center, middle

 .large[
    Don't edit your theme or plugin files with the built-in Editor...
 ]

+???

+Show editor.
+As of WP 4.9.1. they have added an editor warning, syntax highlighting and CSS editor (in the customizer).

 ---
 class: center, middle